 Another Princeton book authored or coauthored by Peter Kareiva:

-Another Princeton book authored or coauthored by Simon A. Levin:
+Other Princeton books authored or coauthored by Simon A. Levin: